aubreyrjones/iblisvm/docs/instructions.md

     (literal, regC) : stores the signed 18-bit literal in regC.

-[ADD, SUB, MUL, DIV, MOD] - Arithemetic operators.
+[ADD, SUB, MUL, DIV, MOD, SHL, SHR, AND, OR, XOR] - Arithemetic operators.

     (a, b, regC) : a or b may be either registers or 8-bit signed literals, performs the operation "regC = a . b" where '.' is